If I Can't Have Love, I Want Power: Composition and lyrics

+Concept

+Halsey stated If I Can't Have Love, I Want Power is a concept album focusing on the positives and negatives of pregnancy and childbirth.
+The album was originally built around "mortality and everlasting love and our place/permanence", but the emotional impact of her pregnancy "introduced new themes of control and body horror and autonomy and conceit."
+Halsey also emphasized that it "feels very cool" to have an album with no guest features again, following her debut studio album, Badlands (2015).
+She said If I Can't Have Love, I Want Power "had to be entirely from [her] voice".

 Artwork

 The cover artwork of If I Can't Have Love, I Want Power was unveiled through video shot at the Metropolitan Museum of Art in New York City, in which Halsey walked through the exhibits before finally pulling away a cover to reveal the life-size picture of the artwork.
 The cover artwork was photographed by Lucas Garrido.
 It depicts an artistic rendering of Halsey as Madonna, a category of icons and works of art depicting Mary, mother of Jesus.
 The singer is seen seated on a golden throne, wearing a purple dress, holding a baby with a towel, with her left breast exposed.
 She stated that the artwork portrays "the sentiment of [her] journey over the past few months", and aims to uproot the social stigma around "bodies & breastfeeding".

 The artwork was specifically inspired by the Virgin and Child Surrounded By Angels from Jean Fouquet's two-panel Renaissance oil painting called Melun Diptych, and became a subject of widespread attention and discussion on the internet.
 The Mercury News associated the artwork with the topfreedom movement on Instagram "#FreeTheNipple", and noted visual similarities to Cersei Lannister, a Game of Thrones character.
 However, The Spectator criticized it for appropriation of Catholic art, expressing bafflement with "the complacency of today's Catholics when it comes to the misuse of their iconography."
 A censored version of the album cover, where the exposed left nipple is covered by the baby's hand, is also available to music streaming platforms.
 The censored version of the cover was also used on CD and vinyl pressings available at Target and Walmart stores.